vod6atwit/forkify-app/readme.md

 You can find it here : https://nodejs.org/en/download/

-#### 2. After install nodeJs, navigate to the internal or computer terminal and type " npm install "
+#### 2. After install nodeJs, navigate to the internal or computer terminal at this repos root and type " npm install "

 #### 3. Then you can run the application by following command " npm start "